-Clause 64 - Transparency reports about certain Part 3 services
+Clause 68 - Transparency reports about certain Part 3 services

-Clause 64 (1) states: 100.

-(1) Once a year, OFCOM must give every provider of a relevant service a notice which requires the provider to produce a report about the service (a "transparency report").
+- 106. Clause 68 (1) states: - (1) Once a year, OFCOM must give every provider of a relevant service a notice which requires the provider to produce a report about the service (a "transparency report"). - 107.
+This is welcome and could empower users to gain a greater understanding of how large social media platforms operate.